CokieMiner/AnaFis/README_EN.md

 ## Installation

 AnaFis requires Python 3.8 or newer.
-It is recommended to use a virtual environment.

 To install all required dependencies, run:
 ```bash